sperciva/sperciva.github.io/README.md

 ### About me

 I am a TEAM-UP postdoc at Michigan State University in the department of Biochemistry and Molecular Biology.
-My research investigates both theoretical and applied problems in computational topology.
+My research involves using topological data analysis to study plant tomography.

+**Research Interests**
+* Computational topology
+* Topological data analysis
+* Reeb spaces
+* Mathematics and social justice

 **Background**
 * B. A. in Mathematics and Statistics, Rice University, 2014